-Dear Parents of Seniors,
+Dear Parents of High School Seniors,

 So many feelings come in this last year of your teen being home.
-You want to make sure they know all. the. things. and you want to teach them all. the. skills. before they go.
-And there’s the stress and strain of preparing them for their departure, as you guide them and encourage them through the exhaustive process of making those difficult decisions about their future and every detail that involves.
+You want to make sure they know all the things before they go.
+And there’s the stress and strain of preparing them for their departure, which may include college applications or securing other future plans.

-The year will be filled with many big events where again and again you will find yourself reduced to an emotional mess standing in a puddle of tears.
-Whether it’s those senior pics where your baby looks so grown up or scanning baby pics for their final yearbook, both leaving you wondering how the time went so fast.
+The year will be filled with many significant events where again and again you will find yourself reduced to an emotional mess standing in a puddle of tears.
+Whether it’s those senior pics where your child looks so grown up or scanning baby pics for their final yearbook, both will leave you wondering how the time went so fast.

 Helping them figure out what is best for them can be an ordeal, full of hard talks and even harder decisions.
-Followed by the aching angst of anticipation that fills the air, while waiting to hear back from colleges or jobs, internships, or armed forces, hoping above all hope that the acceptance letter comes.
+This is then followed by the aching angst of anticipation that fills the air while waiting to hear back from colleges or jobs, internships, or armed forces, hoping above all hope that the right path comes.

-You will be trying to grasp for every second you can savor with them, but your senior will have other plans.
-They will be SO BUSY with allthethings.
-Their schedule will be filled with work and friends and school, along with their extracurricular activities and social events.
-You’re going to begin to wonder if you’ll ever see them again.
+You will try to grasp for every second you can savor with them, but your senior will have other plans.
+They will be SO BUSY with all the things that you will long for a quick hug from them.

 Support them in everything they do, and love them while they’re still in front of you.

 And that’s a good thing, no matter how much it hurts.
 Don’t take it personally, even though it sure feels that way.
 Take it as a sign that your child is building confidence and courage to need you less, which is ultimately our goal, right?
 Right.
-So, meet them where they are and support them any way you can with whatever is important to them.
+So, meet them where they are and support them in any way you can with whatever is important to them.

 When they are available, embrace those moments you have together.

 You’ll panic with the need to show them how to change a tire, or fill out medical forms, or manage their schedule better.
-You’ll start to obsess about them cleaning the toilet with much more efficiency than before because you’ve slacked on that and a few other things that must be learned NOW.
+You’ll start to obsess about them cleaning the toilet and making spaghetti sauce because you’ve slacked on that and a few other things that must be learned NOW.

 Ask yourself, is this really how you want to spend the time you have left with your child?

-They will draw from that bond and they will depend on it more than ever when they’re gone.
-They might not need you for other various things anymore, but THIS is what they’ll need most.
+They will draw from that bond, and they will depend on it more than ever when they’re gone.
+They might not need you for caretaking things anymore, but THIS is what they’ll need most.

 The foundation you build now will be strong enough to stretch through the miles between you when they’re gone.
 They will find you when they need a safe place to fall apart, they will reach out to you when they need to know somebody cares, they will depend on you to always be there, ready and willing to listen to what they have to say and help them with anything along the way.

-And most of all, your love will empower them with the strength, and confidence, and wisdom to keep following each path leading to their future, one exciting and scary step at a time.
+And most of all, your love will empower them with the strength, confidence, and wisdom to keep following each path leading to their future, one exciting and scary step at a time.